Guides

 Generate a browsable HTML dashboard to help new team members understand a codebase, or use it during code review to get a bird's-eye view:

-zigzag run --path ./src --html --open
+zigzag run --paths ./src --html --open

 The --open flag automatically launches the dashboard in your browser.
 The dashboard includes: